Would you like to get more information or apply?

 This module is designed for those requiring specialized skills in the care and guidance of working with children who require additional support.
 Students will explore the selection and use of appropriate assessment materials and intervention techniques for working with children who have special needs.
 A family-centred approach, which focuses on promoting social interactions among children, will be taken.

 The emphasis of this module is on adaptation of special care needs and curriculum development to the various group care environments.
 Child development principles will provide the basis for program planning and implementation.

-An integrated community based practicum supervised by a certified special needs educator (sponsor teacher) with additional observation and evaluation by ECE faculty from the college.
-This practical experience provides the student with opportunities for the development and implementation of comprehensive projects that demonstrate advanced professional knowledge and practice.
+A six-week integrated community based practicum, supervised by a Certified Special Needs Educator with additional observation and evaluation by ECE Faculty from the College.
+This laboratory course provides the student with opportunities for the development and implementation of comprehensive projects that demonstrate advanced professional knowledge and practice.